CalderWhite/gif-msg/README.md

 Can you figure out how I did it?

 No encryption/compression is implemented out of the box.
 You can get up to ~256 characters with a pre computed huffman table or by limiting the charset to 32 unique characters.
-The application here is based in the popular use of gifs in online chats.
+GIF's popular usage in messaging apps allow them to blend into the conversation naturally.
-By selecting a gif as a reaction to something in context the gif is completely natural as opposed to an encrypted message.
-Using this tool you can send such messages without looking suspicious.
+This way users can send secret messages to eachother (that are potentially encrypted) without it being obvious.

 ## Usage